Should I go Gluten Free?

-- Consuming grains makes you tired and makes it difficult to focus
+- Consuming grains makes you tired and makes it difficult to focus.

-- Consuming grains makes you bloated
+- Consuming grains makes you bloated.

-- You feel better when you avoid breads and grains
+- You feel better when you avoid breads and grains.

 Celiac and Non-Celiac Gluten Sensitivity (NCGS)

 Celiac disease is a severe reaction to gluten that causes autoimmune destruction of the intestinal tract for a small percentage of the population.
-About 1% of the population has celiac disease, although it’s estimated that only 1 in 8 of those with celiac disease are aware they have it due to incomplete testing procedures.
+About 1% of the population has celiac disease, although it’s estimated that only one in eight of those with celiac disease are aware they have it due to incomplete testing procedures.
 Certain gene types called HLA-DQ2 and HLA-DQ8 are associated with increased risk of celiac disease; and antibodies, such a gliadin and transglutaminase, are also associated with celiac.